-- Communicate with the ROBOT with the specified radio.
-1 Vivid Hosting wireless bridge (P/N: VH-109), that has been configured with the appropriate encryption key for your team number at each event, is the only permitted device for communicating to and from the ROBOT during the MATCH. - Use specific Ethernet port for roboRIO.
-The roboRIO Ethernet port must be connected to the wireless bridge port labeled "RIO" (either directly, via a network switch, via an RPM, or via a CAT5 Ethernet pigtail).
+- R702 Communicate with the ROBOT with the specified radio.
+1 Vivid Hosting wireless bridge (P/N: VH-109), that has been configured with the appropriate encryption key for your team number at each event, is the only permitted device for communicating to and from the ROBOT during the MATCH.
+Events held in China and Chinese Taipei are the exceptions to this rule and must use an OpenMesh (P/N: OM5P-AN or OM5P-AC) radio. - R703 Use specific Ethernet port for roboRIO.
+The roboRIO Ethernet port must be connected to either - A. the wireless bridge port labeled "18-24v PoE" for OpenMesh radios (either directly, via a network switch, via an RPM, or via a Cat5 Ethernet pigtail).